cdhanna/fadebasic/FadeBasic/book/FadeBook/Dark Basic Pro Changes.md

 ## No Pointers

-_Dark Basic Pro_ supported the ability to create a pointer from a variable, but it did not support the ability to _dereference_ a pointer back to a variable.
-To be honest, I'm not sure how pointers were meant to be used if you could only create pointers, and never dereference them.
-As such, I left their implementation absent completely.
-In _Fade Basic_, you cannot create a pointer.
+_Dark Basic Pro_ supported the `*` side of pointers, but did not support the `&` side.
+I have chosen to constraint _Fade Basic_ even more, and not support any pointers at all.

 ## No #INCLUDE